 .

-I've already wrote about Monemvasia in this post about 5 unmissable small towns in Europe – just by the title you can already tell how much I liked this charming village on the edge of the Mediterranean.
+I’ve already written about Monemvasia in this post about 5 unmissable small towns in Europe, and just from the title, you can already tell how much I liked this charming village on the edge of the Mediterranean.

 .